Audio glossary

 Pre-amplifierA pre-amplifier is a Hi-Fi component that prepares audio signals from different sources for output to the power amplifier.

-Rear speakerRear speakers are the loudspeakers in a typical 5.1 home cinema configuration that are used in the rear area starting from the listening position.
+Rear speakerRear speakers are the speakers in a typical 5.1 home cinema configuration that are used in the rear area starting from the listening position.
 They are often referred to as effect speakers or surround back.

-ResilienceDescribes a power value in Watts that can be absorbed by a speaker.
+ResilienceDescribes a power value in watts that can be absorbed by a speaker.

 Resonance